yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/kubernetes.md

 Provider settings are organized in the following sections.

+To fill these values using the configuration of the same Kubernetes cluster that your instance of YugabyteDB Anywhere is installed on, click **Autofill local cluster config**.

 ### Cloud Info

-To fill these values using the configuration of the same Kubernetes cluster that your instance of YugabyteDB Anywhere is installed on, click **Autofill local cluster config**.

-Otherwise, enter the following information:

-1. Choose the **Kubernetes Provider Type**.
+Choose the **Kubernetes Provider Type**.

-1. In the **Image Registry** field, specify from where to pull the YugabyteDB image.
+In the **Image Registry** field, specify from where to pull the YugabyteDB image.
 Accept the default setting, unless you are hosting the registry, in which case refer to steps described in [Pull and push YugabyteDB Docker images to private container registry](../../../install-yugabyte-platform/prepare-environment/kubernetes/#pull-and-push-yugabytedb-docker-images-to-private-container-registry).

-1. Use **Pull Secret** to upload the pull secret to download the image of the Enterprise YugabyteDB that is in a private repository.
+Use **Pull Secret** to upload the pull secret to download the image of the Enterprise YugabyteDB that is in a private repository.
 Your Yugabyte sales representative should have provided this secret.

-1. Choose one of the following ways to specify **Kube Config** for an availability zone:
-    - Specify at **provider level** in the provider form.
+Use **Kube Config** to upload the `kubeconfig` file.
 If specified, this configuration file is used for all availability zones in all regions.

-    - Specify at **zone level** in the region form.
-This is required for **multi-az** or **multi-region** deployments.
-If the zone is in a different Kubernetes cluster than YugabyteDB Anywhere, a zone-specific `kubeconfig` file needs to be passed.
+Alternately, you can define separate `kubeconfig` files for each zone when defining the regions.
+See [Configure region and zones](#configure-region-and-zones).

-1. In the **Service Account** field, provide the name of the [service account](#service-account) which has necessary access to manage the cluster (see [Create cluster](../../../../deploy/kubernetes/single-zone/oss/helm-chart/#create-cluster)).
+In the **Service Account** field, provide the name of the [service account](#service-account) which has necessary access to manage the cluster (see [Create cluster](../../../../deploy/kubernetes/single-zone/oss/helm-chart/#create-cluster)).

 ### Configure region and zones